Deformations of algebras in noncommutative geometry: Motivating examples

 \subsubsection{Filtered quantizations}

 The preceding example motivates the definition of a filtered quantization: \begin{definition} Let $B$ be a graded Poisson algebra, such that the Poisson bracket has negative degree $-d$.
-Then a \emph{filtered quantization} of $B$ is a filtered associative algebra $A$ such that \eqref{e:mnd} is satisfied, such that $\gr A \cong B$ as Poisson algebras. \end{definition} Again, the key PBW property here is that $\gr A \cong B$.
+Then a \emph{filtered quantization} of $B$ is a filtered associative algebra $A$ such that \eqref{e:mnd} is satisfied, and such that $\gr A \cong B$ as Poisson algebras. \end{definition} Again, the key property here is that $\gr A \cong B$.
+Since, in the case where $A = U \mathfrak{g}$, this property is the PBW theorem, one often refers to this property in general as the "PBW property."
+In many examples of $B$ and $A$ of interest, proving that this property holds is an important theorem, which is often called a "PBW theorem."